nawab312/Kubernetes/Kubernetes_Scheduling_Resource_Management.md

     - Specify the maximum amount of CPU and memory a Pod can use.
     - Prevents a Pod from monopolizing resources.

-**Node Affinity & Anti-Affinity**
-- Node Affinity: A way to specify which nodes a Pod prefers to run on based on node labels.
-- Node Anti-Affinity: Opposite of affinity; ensures Pods are scheduled on separate nodes, useful for high availability. https://github.com/nawab312/Kubernetes/blob/main/Pods/Pod-2.yaml
+https://github.com/nawab312/Kubernetes/blob/main/Pods/Pod-2.yaml

 **Taints and Tolerations**